v-cakoll/docs.it-it/docs/framework/windows-workflow-foundation/customizing-the-workflow-design-experience.md

  [Riallocazione di Progettazione flussi di lavoro](rehosting-the-workflow-designer.md)

- Viene descritto come riallocare la [!INCLUDE[wfd1](../../../includes/wfd1-md.md)] all'esterno di Visual Studio e come visualizzare gli errori di convalida.
+ Describes how to re-host the [!INCLUDE[wfd1](../../../includes/wfd1-md.md)] outside of Visual Studio and how to display validation errors.

  [Uso di un editor di espressioni personalizzato](using-a-custom-expression-editor.md)

- Viene descritto come implementare un editor di espressioni personalizzato da usare con le finestre di progettazione del flusso di lavoro riallocate all'esterno di Visual Studio 2010.
+ Describes how to implement a custom expression editor to use with workflow designers rehosted outside of Visual Studio 2010.

-## <a name="reference"></a>Riferimenti
+## <a name="reference"></a>Reference

 <xref:System.Activities.Presentation.ActivityDesigner>